Online presence management: Social media management

-Web Presence Pyramid Model
+Web presence pyramid model

 This kind of model is widely used by smaller businesses by following certain steps and stages.
 These models help for a business to better represent who they are and what they are trying to sell.
-A stage model, for example, may consist of stages such as Promotional, Provisional and Processing.
+A stage model, for example, may consist of stages such as promotional, provisional and processing.
 These stages are extremely important in the marketing and selling of any given product.
-The Promotional stage is where networking and advertising are extremely prominent.
+The promotional stage is where networking and advertising are extremely prominent.
 These are essential to grow brand awareness and create sales.
-The Provisional stage consists of adding features to the webpage for the product so that the consumers can have a better understanding of things such as price of a product.
-The Processing stage is the financial part of the model.
+The provisional stage consists of adding features to the webpage for the product so that the consumers can have a better understanding of things such as price of a product.
+The processing stage is the financial part of the model.
 This is when the product is being sold to its customers and the actual order goes through with their payment.
 Data visualization is used in the Web Presence Pyramid Model because it gives a more simplistic look at the companies data received from their products sales rates and web pages views.

+Using a step-by-step stage model is an effective way for small businesses to develop a strong online presence and showcase their products to potential customers.
+These models help businesses to create a clear representation of who they are and what they offer.
+The various stages of the model, such as promotional, provisional and processing, all play crucial roles in the marketing and selling of a product.
+Overall, the use of a step-by-step model can help small businesses create a strong online presence and effectively market their products to a wider audience.